Accessibility and inclusivity are a priority in the WordPress Community, and this year WordCamp London 2017 is committed to continuing this trend.

 The entire University is accessible by wheelchair, apart from the back room in The Rocket.
 This is where tea and coffee is served throughout Saturday 18th March and Sunday 19th March, and there will be volunteers available to provide tea and coffee to wheelchair users unable to reach this area.

-The stages in the Henry Thomas Room and GC1–08 are also inaccessible to wheelchair users.
-The stage is the Great Hall is accessible by wheelchair users.
+Unfortunately, the stages in the Henry Thomas Room and GC1–08 are inaccessible to wheelchair users.
+We’re sorry about this.

 Nearest Accessible London Underground Station